 Don’t let the title of the scholarship program fool you; you do not need to be specifically pursuing a degree in animation.
 This scholarship applies to other related fields.

 The scholarship prize?
-A single scholarship is awarded annually to a graduating high school senior, in the amount of $1,000 dollars.
+A single scholarship is awarded annually to a graduating high school senior, for $1,000.
 To be eligible, you’ll need to be planning to attend a postsecondary school with accreditation.

 To compete for this scholarship, you’ll need to have a successful academic record, and you’ll need to whip up an essay (between 500 and 1000 words).